slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Conclusion

 In this tutorial, we explored how to create word embeddings from scratch, using a neural network to perform a classification task.
 By taking sample text from PubMed patient summaries, we were able to train a neural network to classify patients who had COVID-19 and those that did not.
-In doing so, we were also able to train the embeddings, such that words that were semantically similar to each other were visually placed closer together.
+In doing so, we were also able to train the embeddings, such that words with similar meanings were visually placed closer together.

 We can boost the performance of the training accuracy by adding in a different layer, such as a convolution layer.
 I will explore these in future posts.